KTZgraph/sarenka/README.md

 For now application has also simple tools like hash calculator, shannon entropy calculator and very simple port scanner.
 More cryptography-math tools and reconnaissance scripts are planned.

+App is alive and has been rewriting from scratch on branch [new_master](https://github.com/pawlaczyk/sarenka/tree/new_master).

 #### SARENKA was mentioned here:
 * [ncybersec](https://www.facebook.com/ncybersec/posts/1671427243027993)
 * [llllap3xllll](https://www.instagram.com/p/CI8tXMNg3yI/)